St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 1883: “A new brass band is in the course of formation at St Agnes, and an appeal for public support is being made to the music-loving inhabitants.
 Mr Samuel Argall.
 Jun., is the chosen bandmaster.”
 (Cornubia and Redruth Times 21st September1883)

-Considering the report of the 6th September the number of bands in St Agnes then numbered four but was this new group due to a split from the Red Coats or simply a perceived need for another brass band.
-Whatever the reason it was known as St Agnes Independent Brass Band.
+Considering the report of the 6th September the number of bands in St Agnes then numbered four.
+This latest addition was known as St Agnes Independent Brass Band.

 1884 to 1887: St Agnes Red Coats Brass Band contesting under Joseph Roberts.
 (Contest archive)

-1885: “The St Agnes Independent Band was engaged at a Teetotal fete at Mount Hawke on Whit-Monday.”
+1885: St Agnes Independent Band at a Teetotal fete at Mount Hawke.
 (29 May 1885 – Royal Cornwall Gazette)